 We work through the International Gorilla Conservation Programme (IGCP) - a coalition between WWF, Conservation International and Fauna & Flora International.
 Our mission is to conserve mountain gorillas and their habitat, working with partners and local people.

 We’re helping some farmers to grow tea on the boundaries of mountain gorilla habitat as the gorillas don’t like the taste of tea, so are less likely to venture onto cropland.
-To deter gorillas further, we support the Human Gorilla Conflict Resolution Programme (HuGo), a group of community volunteers who can be called to chase gorillas and other wildlife away from cropland and back into the forest.
+To deter gorillas further, we support the Human Gorilla Conflict Resolution Programme (HuGo), a group of community volunteers who can be called to redirect gorillas and other wildlife away from cropland and back into the forest.

 We’re also improving local infrastructure, including providing tanks to collect rainwater so people don’t have to access the forest for water.